 Consent means agreeing to do something.
 When it comes to sex, this means someone agreeing to take part in a sexual activity.
 Any form of sexual contact without consent is illegal whatever the age of the people involved.
 If you do not give consent and a person still engages in a sexual act, this is sexual assault or rape.
 Legally speaking, people who are drunk or under the influence of drugs can’t consent to any kind of sexual activity.
 Remember you shouldn’t ever feel pressured into any kind of sexual activity.
 It’s ok to say no or change your mind.

 If you witness any kind of sexual assault don’t just ignore it.
-Report what you have seen to a member of the security team immediately.
+An active bystander is someone who responds effectively to harmful behaviour and provides support.
 Be a friendly face in the crowd and help look after each other.

 Safety and protection is important, but there also needs to be a focus on the cause and prevention of harassment and assault.
 Read more about creating Safer Spaces at festivals here.